RX Gru: a short-period pre-main-sequence eclipsing binary with a distant circumbinary companion: Observations

 RX~Gru was a program target in the first run of the telescope, collecting observations of the star from 2015 to 2017.
 After a preliminary analysis, it was revisited in 2021 to take the total span of \Solaris{} observations to 6$\,$yr.
 The minimum cadence in most of the observed eclipses is 1$\,$min, with older photometry having cadences up to 3$\,$min.

 The data were reduced with the dedicated \Solaris{} pipeline which calculates fluxes using a pseudo point spread function photometric method \citep{2024MNRAS.527...53M}.
-The pipeline extracts photometry from astrometry corrected frames to provide the final light curve with barycentric time corrections based on \cite{eastman2014} and was implemented using \textsc{barycorrpy}\footnote{\url{https://pypi.org/project/barycorrpy/}}.
+The pipeline extracts photometry from astrometry-corrected frames to provide the final light curve with barycentric time corrections based on \cite{eastman2014} and was implemented using \textsc{barycorrpy}\footnote{\url{https://pypi.org/project/barycorrpy/}}.